 Medical Necessity Claim Denial External Review - Overview

-Wyoming external review law for disability insurance claim denials will be effective for all covered plans issued or renewed on or after July 1, 2010-- Wyoming Statute, Title 26, Chapter 40, Section 201.
+Wyoming external review law for insurance claims denied as not medically necessary or on a similar basis will be effective for all covered plans issued or renewed on or after July 1, 2010 pursuant to W.S.
+26-40-201 and Wyoming Insurance Department Regulations, Chapter 63.

 An Independent Review Organization licensed with the Wyoming Department of Insurance will provide external review of denied health claims.
 The IROs are required to be registered with the Department.
 Forms and application information are available see links below.

-Your right to an independent external review: Starting July 1, 2010, Wyoming consumers have the right to a review of health claim denial, if the health carrier denied the service, procedure, or supply as "Not Medically Necessary."
+Your right to an independent external review: Starting July 1, 2010, Wyoming consumers have the right to a review of insurance claim denials, if the insurance carrier denied the service, procedure, or supply as "Not Medically Necessary."

-You must first exhaust all levels of internal appeals or grievances with your health carrier before you can apply for an external review.
-No later than 30 days from the date of the health carrier’s final denial and if you have exhausted all levels of appeals, you may submit a written request for an external review to your insurance carrier.
+You must first exhaust all levels of internal appeals or grievances with your insurance carrier before you can apply for an external review.
+No later than 120 days from the date of the insurance carrier's final denial and if you have exhausted all levels of appeals, you may submit a written request for an external review to your insurance carrier.
 You may use Wyoming’s External Review Request Form or the form the company supplies.

 If your request qualifies, your insurer will assign your request to an Independent Review Organization (IRO) and notify our department.
 The IRO will review your medical records and other relevant material received from your health carrier to determine if the health carrier made the correct decision.
-The IRO’s licensed with the Department of Insurance are independent from the health carriers.
-Your health carrier will pay the cost of the review.
-The IRO’s decision is binding on the health carrier.
+The IROs licensed with the Department of Insurance are independent from insurance carriers.
+Your insurance carrier will pay the cost of the review.
+The IRO’s decision is binding on the insurance carrier.

 Registered Independent Review Organizations (IRO)

 Pursuant to Wyoming Regulation Chapter 63, the list of registered Independent Review Organizations (IRO) that can be used in this process is listed below.
 The next IRO to be used is in bold print.
-Please select the IRO in bold print and notify Peter Greff of the Wyoming Insurance Department at (307) 777-2448 or by email on our contact us page and note the selection so that the rotation process may continue.
+Please select the IRO in bold print and notify Brittany Buss of the Wyoming Insurance Department at (307) 777-2447 or by email on our contact us page and note the selection so that the rotation process may continue.

 If you are a company that would like to be an Independent Review Organization, please fill out the application at the following link.
 Application for Registration as an Independent Review Organization